Scroll to top

 Planning travel to Yangon?
 Speak with a security consultant.

 Yangon is Myanmar’s former capital and largest city, the commercial and operational hub for the country’s economy.
-Before the 2021 coup, it was a significant destination for energy sector investment, NGO operations, and development finance.
-The security environment has changed fundamentally since February 2021.
+Before the February 2021 military coup, it was a significant destination for energy sector investment, NGO operations, and development finance.
+The security environment has changed fundamentally since.
+Yangon in 2026 is a high-complexity operating environment defined by civil conflict, arbitrary detention risk, sanctions compliance requirements, and the breakdown of normal rule of law.

 The security landscape post-coup

-Myanmar’s security environment since the military coup is categorically different from what existed before.
+Myanmar’s security environment since the military coup is categorically different from what existed before 2021.
 The FCDO advises against all but essential travel.
-The combination of armed conflict in multiple states, arbitrary detention risk for foreign nationals, checkpoint unpredictability, and the breakdown of rule of law creates a high-complexity operational environment even in Yangon itself.
+The combination of active civil conflict in multiple states, arbitrary detention risk for foreign nationals, checkpoint unpredictability in Yangon itself, and the complete absence of independent legal recourse creates a high-complexity operating environment that demands preparation well beyond standard corporate security measures.

 Threat Intelligence